 General - We continue to operate WCS's waste management facility on a relatively limited basis while we navigate the regulatory licensing requirements to receive permits for the disposal of byproduct waste material and for a broad range of low-level and mixed low-level radioactive wastes.
-We have previously filed license applications for such disposal capabilities with the applicable Texas state agencies, but we are uncertain as to the length of time it will take for the agencies to complete their reviews and act upon our license applications.
-We currently believe the applicable state agency will not issue a final decision on our application for byproduct waste material until late 2008, but we do not expect to receive a final decision on our application for low-level and mixed low-level radioactive waste disposal until early 2009.
+We have previously filed license applications for such disposal capabilities with the applicable Texas state agencies, and in October 2007 we received notification that the Texas Commission on Environmental Quality has prepared a draft license for the disposal of byproduct material at our facility and made the preliminary decision that this license meets all statutory and regulatory requirements.
+We are uncertain as to the length of time it will take for the draft byproduct waste material license to become final and for agencies to complete their reviews and act upon our other license applications.
+We currently believe the applicable state agency will not issue a final decision on our application for byproduct waste material until late 2008, and we do not expect to receive a final decision on our application for low-level and mixed low-level radioactive waste disposal until early 2009.
 We do not know if we will be successful in obtaining these licenses.
-While the approvals for these licenses are still in progress, we currently have permits which allow us to treat, store and dispose of a broad range of hazardous and toxic wastes, and to treat and store a broad range of low-level and mixed low-level radioactive wastes.
+While the approvals for these licenses are still in progress, we currently have permits which allow us to treat, store and dispose of a broad range of hazardous and toxic wastes, and to treat and store a broad range of low-level and mixed low-level and mixed store a broad range of low-level and mixed low-level radioactive wastes.

-Net Sales and Operating Loss - Our Waste Management Segment's sales decreased during the second quarter and first six months of 2007 compared to 2006, and our Waste Management operating loss increased, due to lower utilization of our waste management services, primarily due to the completion in 2006 of a few projects that have not yet been replaced with new business in 2007.
+Net Sales and Operating Loss - Our Waste Management Segment's sales decreased during the third quarter and first nine months of 2007 compared to 2006, and our Waste Management operating loss increased, due to lower utilization of our waste management services, primarily due to the completion in 2006 of a few projects that have not yet been replaced with new business in 2007.
 We continue to seek to increase our Waste Management Segment's sales volumes from waste streams permitted under our current licenses.